airiness/HEWproject/README.md

-A console game made in period of "HAL Event Week ".<br> Game Title is "Spladouble"<br> game rule is like "splatoon":the player who occupies bigger area will win in 60 seconds.<br>
+A console game made in period of "HAL Event Week ".<br> Game Title is "Spladouble"<br> game rule is like "splatoon":the player who occupies the bigger area will win in 60 seconds.<br>

 ## operate method:
 Keyboard<br>